lxsmnsyc/rx-scheduler/README.md

 ## Scheduler Types

-There are three scheduler types
+There are 4 major scheduler types

 | Type | Description |
 | --- | --- |